frasolution/siemt3-logging/README.md

 ## watchdog_client_nodejs_demo
 this is a sample implementation for a log file reading program that sends an http post request with the a new log file line

-## watchdog_concept_nodejs
-this is the original cencept for watchdog

 ## watchdog_server
 ATTENTION!
 Server runs on Port 8080 at the moment this is a springboot based http rest api server made to handle the requests from watchdog client.